Team-1280-Training/Final-Project/README.md

 (The inputs are after the `: `, and on the same line.) \
 The user enters the row column coordinate pair.
 Then, they choose the action. \
 If the action is useless (e.g. revealing or flagging a dug cell), nothing happens.
 If the cell is flagged, then reveal action digs the cell ignoring the flag, while flag actions instead unflags the cell. \
 If the action is invalid (e.g. out of bounds coordinates or action other than `r` or `f`) then the program tells the user it is invalid and nothing happens.
-(These validation checks are not required.)
-(Certain invalid inputs still cause the program to crash, such as non-numeric coordinates) \
+(These validation checks are not required.) \
 The grid is displayed before each user turn, and is also displayed when the game ends.

 <details><summary>Example single game input/output</summary>